Skip To Main Content

 • an early education and care facility used for a funeral or memorial service that complies with the rules for funerals and memorial services.

-• If your premises is permitted to stay open under the public health order, you must follow the rules in place including
+• If your premises are permitted to stay open under the public health order, you must follow the rules in place including

 • the square metres rules